macOS Proxy Guide

 Start here if you are choosing a macOS debugging proxy.

-Rockxy is the option to look at if you want a native Mac app, public source, no account signup, no telemetry, and core debugging tools without a paid unlock.
+Rockxy is the option to look at if you want a native Mac app, public source, no account signup, and core HTTP debugging tools you can evaluate before you pay for anything.
 This page points you to the right comparison based on what you are actually deciding between.

 Why Rockxy is worth a serious look